 The Augmented Lagrangian (AL) of \eqref{Dec problem 4} yields,

-where $\vy_i$, $\bxi_i$ are the dual variables for the corresponding equality constraints and $\rho, \mu >0$ are penalty parameters.
+where $\vy_i$, $\bzeta_i$ are the dual variables for the corresponding equality constraints and $\rho_1, \rho_2 >0$ are penalty parameters.

-Therefore, it is possible to use ADMM in a manner such that the consensus and OSQP updates take place within the same ADMM cycle of updates.
+Therefore, it is possible to use ADMM in a manner such that the consensus and OSQP updates take place within the same cycle of updates.
+In the following, the superscript $l \in \llbracket 1, l_{\text{max}} \rrbracket$ denotes the current ADMM iteration, with $l_{\text{max}}$ being the maximum allowed iterations.
 The first block of updates on $\tilde{\vu}_i$ and $\tilde{\vz}_i$ will be,

 The second block where $\hat{\vz}_i$ and $\vg$ are updated will consist of,